-But it’s not just anyone who can become a LOWE guardian; we look for people who share our values, who are socially responsible and reliable individuals, and who take pride in the building that they are protecting and communities they are building.
+We look for guardians who share our values, who are socially responsible and reliable individuals, and who take pride in the buildings they protect and communities they create.
 We want our guardians to contribute to the surrounding community, stimulate local economies, fill empty buildings with life and fend off disrepair and dereliction that some properties threaten.

-That’s why we have a strict application process and extensively vet all our guardians to ensure that those who occupy one of our buildings fit in with our ethos, understand their responsibilities and meet our exacting criteria.
+Our strict application process ensures that those who occupy one of our buildings fit in with our ethos, understand their responsibilities as a guardians and meet our exacting criteria.
 As a result, we have built up a dedicated group of professional guardians who really take care of where they live.

 Step 1: Meeting our criteria